Skip to content

 Risk assessments and group visits

 • Our Museum Hazard ID document and General Site Risk Assessment are available to support you to produce your own risk assessment for your visit.
+For our Primary Workshops, please also refer to our Workshop Risk Assessment.
 You are welcome to arrange booking a site visit ahead of your school visit to carry out your risk assessment and we are happy to arrange for you to meet a member of the team, please email school.bookings@manchester.ac.uk to arrange this.

 • Teachers (or other accompanying adults) remain responsible for the general health and safety of children during their visit.
 Teachers (or other adults) should remain with their primary and secondary school groups at all times.